 Coral reefs, tuna, and mangroves are few of the Philippines' economically important species because .
 Corals are soft-bodied invertebrates that secrete calcium carbonate around their bodies that make them look like rocks.
-They are economically important because

-.
-Coral reefs also play an important role in safeguarding biodiversity because they

-Mangrove forests are like the coral reefs because they .
-They are economically important because we should also be aware that tuna is also considered to be a limited resource that if .
+They are economically important because .
+Coral reefs also play an important role in safeguarding biodiversity because they .
+Coral reefs also play an important role in safeguarding biodiversity because they .
+They are economically important because .
+They are economically important because .
+They are economically important because .
+However, we should also be aware that tuna is also considered to be a limited resource that if .